ESM Bindings & Module Generation

 -sEXPORTED_RUNTIME_METHODS="['ccall','cwrap']"

 The -sEXPORT_ES6=1 flag forces ESM output, while -sMODULARIZE=1 wraps the runtime in a factory function to prevent global namespace pollution.
-Cross-reference C/C++ to Wasm with Emscripten when explaining Emscripten’s ESM export flags and glue code generation pipelines, particularly regarding Module object lifecycle and onRuntimeInitialized hooks.
+Cross-reference C/C++ to Wasm with Emscripten when explaining Emscripten’s ESM export flags and glue code generation pipelines, particularly regarding the Module object lifecycle and onRuntimeInitialized hooks.

 pkg/